 - Regular reports provided by the instrumental staff which aim to both encourage your son or daughter and offer advice to help them make progress

 - The convenience of music lessons without the need to travel extensively in the evenings or at weekends

 We hope that you will be equally enthusiastic about our instrumental tuition and we welcome the opportunity to discuss your child’s requirements by email email@example.com or telephone 01223 403831.

 - Groups and ensembles

 We are proud of our Associate Performer Scheme where international soloists visit the School to give masterclasses and workshops to our musicians.
 Visitors have included Natalie Clein (cello), the Doric String Quartet, Charles Mutter (violin), Martin Roscoe (piano), Jeff Rich (former drummer for Status Quo), and Mark Bassey (trombone).
-Recent highlights included a vocal workshop with internationally renowned soprano Joan Rodgers and a piano workshop with acclaimed pianist Stephen De Pledge.

 We continue to develop our link with the Academy of Ancient Music, which enables pupils to benefit from heavily-discounted tickets to local events and masterclass coaching from world-class performers.

 A wide and varied programme of more than 70 groups and ensembles is on offer throughout the week.
 The key ensembles and choirs are listed below; there are also many jazz, pop, rock and classical chamber groups.